mkindalov/struckture/README.md

     while((structure = struck.read(stream)) != null) {
         //do something
     }
 ```
 #### `@Struckture(length = 0x10)`
 The structure to read must be annotated with `@Struckture` annotation with the `length` in bytes specified.
 The framework then tries to read chunks of `length` bytes and resolve them into a structure.

 #### `@StruckField`
-Struckture framework process a field only if it is annonated with `@StruckField`.
+Struckture framework process a field only if it is annotated with `@StruckField`.
 ``` java
     @Struckture(length = 0x10)
     private static class Structure {